 - 5.2.3 After lighting, turn the control knob in the anti-clockwise direction to the high position and the main burner will light.
-It is recommended that for most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster set to the left hand position (NG models only) and the gas control on maximum. - 5.2.4 The gas control can be turned clockwise from the maximum position to give the desired heat output and the flame control (NG models only) adjusted to give the most pleasing flame effect or maximum efficiency and output.
+It is recommended that for most efficient performance the fire is allowed to warm up for a few minutes with the gas control on maximum. - 5.2.4 The gas control can be turned clockwise from the maximum position to give the desired heat output.